anki-code/xontrib-jump-to-dir/README.md

 ## Note

-This xontrib is using [xonsh sqlite history backend](https://xon.sh/tutorial_hist.html#sqlite-history-backend) to get statistics by directories.
+This xontrib is using [xonsh sqlite history backend](https://xon.sh/tutorial_hist.html#sqlite-history-backend) to get statistics by directories you're used to run commands.

 ## Installation